EasonLiaw/power_consumption_forecasting/README.md

 - Shap plots for feature importance from every class (.png format - 2 in total)
 - Precision recall curve (.png format)

-<b>Warning: The following artifacts mentioned above for the best model class identified will not be generated for certain model classes under the following scenarios:
-- Shap plots for KNeighborsClassifier and GaussianNB: For generating shap values for these model classes, Kernel explainer from Shap module can be used but with large computational time.
-- Shap plots for XGBClassifier with dart booster: Tree explainer from Shap module currently doesn't support XGBClassifier with dart booster.</b>

 ---
 #### 3. Summary of model evaluation metrics from best classification model